blckbx/lnd-hybrid-mode/README.md

 To prevent exposure of a node's real IP address connecting through VPN is an approach if anonymity is crucial.
 To achieve this, some preconditions must be checked and met:

 - ✅ VPN server or provider is able to forward ports.
-- ✅ VPN setup is able to split-tunnel processes.
+- ✅ VPN setup is able to split-tunnel processes (if possible).
 - ✅ Home setup is able to allow incoming traffic (firewall).

-In case no VPN provider fits above and your own requirements, there is also the choice to get a VPS server and set up VPN server on your own.
-A great guide by Wiredancer can be found [here](https://github.com/Wired4ncer/lnd_via_vpn).
+In case no VPN provider fits the above and your own requirements, there is also the choice of renting a VPS server and setting up a VPN server on your own.
+A great guide by Wiredancer can be found [here](https://github.com/Wired4ncer/lnd_via_vpn) and another one by [Hakuna here](https://github.com/TrezorHannes/vps-lnbits).

 ```
 clearnet over vpn